Category

 First, let's briefly grasp the trends in popular Japanese cuisine.

-Furthermore, when viewed from the perspective of Japan visit experience, repeat visitors (those who have visited Japan 3 or more times) show a noticeable increase in the consumption rates of "gyudon," "tonkatsu," and "unagi."
-Particularly for unagi consumption, the rate among repeat visitors (30.3%) is over 20 percentage points higher than among those who have never visited Japan (8.0%), and significantly exceeds the overall average (17.3%).
-Although not ranking within the top 10, similar trends were observed for sukiyaki and kaiseki cuisine.
+Furthermore, when viewed from the perspective of Japan visit experience, among repeat visitors (those who have visited Japan 3 or more times), the consumption rates of "gyudon," "tonkatsu," and "unagi" show a noticeable increase.
+Particularly for unagi consumption, the rate among repeat visitors (30.3%) is over 20 percentage points higher than among those who have never visited Japan (8.0%), and significantly exceeds the overall average (17.3%).Although not ranking within the top 10, similar trends were observed for sukiyaki and kaiseki cuisine.

 Safe, high-quality, delicious...
 Do overseas consumers share the image Japanese people have of ingredients made in Japan?
 When looking at the global picture, we want you to remember "Delicious, Fresh, High Quality" as the most important keywords.
 These three attributes stand out significantly above others, ranking at the top.
 It's no exaggeration to say they represent the highest possible level of image evaluation for ingredients.

 Since the 2010s, the number of Japanese restaurants overseas has surged dramatically.
-According to the Ministry of Agriculture, Forestry and Fisheries survey "Number of Japanese Restaurants Overseas (※Figure 4)," the number of Japanese restaurants in 2023 (approximately 187,000) increased by about 3.4 times compared to 2013 (approximately 55,000).
-Breaking this down reveals that approximately 57% of Japanese cuisine establishments are concentrated in East Asia.
+According to the Ministry of Agriculture, Forestry and Fisheries survey "Number of Japanese Restaurants Overseas (※Figure 4)," the number of Japanese restaurants in 2023 (approximately 187,000) increased by about 3.4 times compared to 2013 (approximately 55,000).Breaking this down reveals that approximately 57% of Japanese cuisine establishments are concentrated in East Asia.
 In other words, compared to Europe, America, Australia, and Southeast Asia, consumers in East Asia have more frequent, accessible opportunities to experience Japanese cuisine.
-This likely fosters a more multifaceted understanding of Japanese cuisine, leading to a diversification and broadening of its image.
-While East Asia is a leading region for Japanese cuisine, it is also viewed as a highly VUCA society where fierce competition unfolds.
+This likely fosters a more multifaceted understanding of Japanese cuisine, leading to a diversification and broadening of its image.While East Asia is a leading region for Japanese cuisine, it is also viewed as a highly VUCA society where fierce competition is rampant.
 In this sense, striking a balance between three elements becomes imperative: Japanese identity, the sense of self derived from that identity, and survival of the fittest.

 Having covered the general image of Japanese ingredients, let's now look at popular ingredients by region.

 In the geographically and culturally close East Asian market, "beef (Wagyu)" and "sake" command overwhelming presence.
 In the fruit category, "apples," "grapes," and "strawberries" are popular.
-In the alcoholic beverages category, while not yet matching sake, "shochu/awamori" and "Japanese beer" are recognized, showing relatively high drinking/purchase intent.
+In the alcoholic beverages category, while not yet matching sake, "shochu/awamori" and "Japanese beer" are also recognized, showing relatively high drinking/purchase intent.

 In the Europe, America, and Australia markets, data reveals that "beef (Wagyu)" and "sake" are popular Japanese ingredients, and "soy sauce" is also extremely popular.
 In all metrics, Australia and European countries significantly exceed the global average.

 Thus, while some Japanese ingredients are universally favored across regions, there are also distinct popular items unique to each market.
 Globally, the top five items across all three indicators—awareness, consumption/purchase experience, and consumption/purchase intent—are "Japanese sake," "beef (Wagyu)," "soy sauce," "matcha," and "miso."
-These can be considered global commodities within the food ingredient category.
+These can be considered global products within the food ingredient category.

 Understanding umami varies from person to person